 Jessica Bal (b.
-1988) is a documentary photographer and filmmaker working on stories that explore women’s issues and representations of gender and identity.
-She is interested in cross-disciplinary collaboration and reciprocal approaches.
-She also teaches photography to teens and produces education programming at United Photo Industries/Photoville.
+1988) is an independent documentary photographer and filmmaker whose personal work often explores women’s issues and representations of gender and identity.
+She is passionate about projects that involve cross-disciplinary collaboration, deep community engagement, and reciprocal approaches to storytelling.
+She also produces education programming at United Photo Industries/Photoville and manages the digital archive of documentary photographer Susan Meiselas.
 Jessica received her master's degree from CUNY Graduate School of Journalism and holds a B.A. from Tufts University.
 She is available for assignments and commissioned projects in New York City and beyond, and is always eager to meet thoughtful collaborators.

 The New York Times, BuzzFeed News, VICE, The Miami Herald, CBSN Originals, WIRED, Forbes, The FRONT, Narratively, Ballena Blanca, The Riverdale Press, eBay, The New School, The Rockefeller Foundation, The New York Civil Liberties Union, The Consulate General of Ireland, Atlantic Re:Think, Gimlet Creative, Foodable TV